 Don’t Want to Throw Away Your Christmas Tree?
 Let Goats Eat It!

 If you want to keep things merry and bright even after the holidays are over — and you have a vehicle at your disposal — all you have to do is bungee-cord your Christmas tree to the top of your car and make your way to Germantown.
 Why, you ask?
-Well, Philly Goat Project is hosting tree-cycling on select dates, to help you bid farewell to your beloved Christmas tree in a fun and generous way.
+Well, local nonprofit Philly Goat Project is hosting tree-cycling on select dates, to help you bid farewell to your beloved Christmas tree in a fun and generous way.
 Instead of it being destroyed by a garbage truck, your tree will be eaten by the organization’s ridiculously adorable goats.
 (Seriously, just look at how cute they are!)

 To participate, all you have to do is contribute $20 and your Christmas tree towards charity in support of the Philly Goat Project at Awbury Arboretum.
 Your tree will be eaten by the goats and/or turned into wood chips that help line the trails around the arboretum, the goats’ paddocks, or in parks around the city!
 Your dollars go towards the Philly Goat Project’s mission of using “goats for the greater good” and providing free programming to the Philly community throughout the year, including goat walks, readings with the goats at local libraries, and the Ramble — their monthly inclusive, sensory-friendly space for folks with disabilities and their friends and family.